xwiki-contrib/sandbox/xwiki-authentication-ntlm/README.txt

 * copy this authenticator jar file into WEB_INF/lib/
 * make sure WEB_INF/lib/ contains jcifs library.
 See pom.xml file to make sure to get the proper version (should also work with more recent version).

+= Troubleshoot =

+== It works when accessing directly Tomcat but not through Apache HTTPD ==

+Make sure the "KeepAlive" configuration in Apache is "On" instead of "Off"